 finally a taxi to the base.

-RAF Edzell, near the village of Edzell shown belowleft, was located midway between the
+RAF Edzell, near the village of Edzell was located midway between the

-larger towns of Montrose and Brechin near North Sea on the east coast of Scotland.
+larger towns of Montrose and Brechin near the North Sea on the east coast of Scotland.

-The base, a World War II Royal Air Force Base leased by the Navy, a communications building
+The base was a World War II Royal Air Force Base that was leased by the Navy.
+A communications building

-surrounded by a wollenweber antenna shown the photot below right, which was located on
+surrounded by a wullenweber antenna shown in the photo below right, was located on

 an air field about a mile from the main part of the base.
 This building was where